The Karman Line – Boundary between Earth’s atmosphere and space

 There are no milestones fixed at the crossing point from the atmosphere to space.
 It is different from the usual accurate transition lines.
 The Karman Line is a gradual thinning of the atmosphere across five layers.

-1. The troposphere extends to 5 to 9 miles from sea level.
+It extends to 5 to 9 miles from sea level.
 The layer has about 99% of atmospheric water vapor.
-The “death zone” starts 5 miles high, the point where the air is too thin to breathe safely, whereas the height of Mount Everest i.e. 5.5 miles of the sea level.
+The “death zone” starts 5 miles high, the point where the air is too thin to breathe safely, whereas the height of Mount Everest i.e. 5.5 miles above sea level.

-2. The stratosphere is the next layer that is around 31 miles above sea level.
+It is the next layer which is around 31 miles above sea level.
 Commercial passenger flights operate in the lower stratosphere.
 Here also exists the ozone layer.
-The layer is also used by some internet providers, as an alternate to towers and satellites.
+The layer is also used by some internet providers, as an alternative to towers and satellites.
 They provide internet services by using stratospheric balloons and high-altitude pseudo-satellites.

-3. The mesosphere starts above the stratosphere and is limited to around 53 miles above sea level.
+Starting above the stratosphere it is limited to around 53 miles above sea level.
 The air pressure here drops below 1% of the pressure at sea level.
 Most meteors burn up in the mesosphere.